J-DubApps/Blog/content/posts/2021/Registry-Mod-Logged-PS.md

 }
  ~~~

-And here's a recap of the Writelog function <a href="http://julianwest.me/Blog/logyourps-scripts/">I wrote about the other day</a>: <br />
+And here's a recap of the Writelog function <a href="http://julianwest.me/Blog/logyourps-scripts/">I wrote about the other day</a>:

 ~~~
 Function WriteLog($LogString) {
     ##########################################################################
     ## Writes a timestamped entry to a log file defined by $LogFile variable